The Secret Service: Critical response

 Writers Chris Drake and Graeme Bassett state that "On paper, at least, the premise seemed irresistible" but view the blending of puppetry and live action as "uneasy".
 La Rivière is critical of the format, stating that it "requires more than the audience can give in terms of acceptance."
 He points out that the live-action shots of Lady Hazlewell in "More Haste Less Speed" used a stuntman in drag – an "unintentionally hilarious moment that illustrates beautifully why the live-action inserts didn't work."
 La Rivière also argues that another factor contributing to the failure of The Secret Service was the frequent re-runs of earlier Anderson series: "... as with anything that is phenomenally popular, the time must come when the audience is satiated and drifts away to something else."
 Archer and Hearn echo these concerns, writing that Century 21 had become "a bit too successful" in producing a winning format.

 John Peel calls The Secret Service a "dismal" effort that "marked the death knell of Supermarionation."
 He judges the combination of puppetry and live action "completely pointless" and the casting of Unwin not only "bizarre in the extreme" but also ill-considered given that Unwinese "was hardly funny to most people (let alone children)."
 He adds that despite Grade's fears, the actor's gobbledygook would have been incomprehensible to British and American audiences alike.
-John Walsh of The Guardian challenges the view that the series was weakened by the gobbledygook, arguing that British audiences "quite like not understanding things."
+John Walsh of The Independent challenges the view that the series was weakened by the gobbledygook, arguing that British audiences "quite like not understanding things."
 Unwin himself praised the series' off-beat tone, defending the inclusion of Unwinese as "an attempt to add a new dimension to the puppet field ...
 It was a bit bizarre, but then aren't many new ideas a little odd at first?"
 He also said that the series was perhaps "a little bit before its time".

 Of course, the burning question is, does it work? – And one has to answer with an uncomfortable "yes".
 It does work.
 But in succeeding to make the puppets "real", the show has lost much of the reason for being a puppet series in the first place.
 The series might have worked even more successfully had it been a fully-fledged live-action production.